AnthropologieBiblique/Unbound2md/Bibles/VG/Acts of the Apostles/VG Ac 10.md

 ---
+aliases :
+- Acts of the Apostles 10
+- Actes 10
-aliases : Ac 10
+- Ac 10
+- Acts of the Apostles 10
 tags : Bible/Ac/10
 ---

-# Chapitre 10
+# Acts of the Apostles 10

 ###### 1
 Vir autem quidam erat in Cæsarea, nomine Cornleius, centurio cohortis quæ dicitur Italica,